Rafe/code-warrior-questions/basic/11/readme.md

-# Random 5
+# adds without +

-Write a method to generate a random number between 1 and 7, given a method that generates a random number between 1 and 5 (i.e., implement rand7() using rand5()).
+Write a function that adds two numbers.
+You should not use + or any arithmetic operators

 ##Powered by [CodeWarrior](http://code-warrior.herokuapp.com)